Edward144/Snap-CMS/README.md

 I have been entirely rewriting every file since v2.
 Currently not everything is back in place, I will update this read me as I finish everything off.

 In Progress:
-* Admin: Navigation Management - You cannot add new items but can edit and re-order existing ones.
 * Admin: Categories Management - I had removed categories as I personally never used them, I will look at recreating them in time.
 * Frontend: Index Template - index.php is not yet set up to display content that has been created.
 * Frontend: Posts Template - Alongside index.php should be a posts.php file which is essentially identical to index, with minor changes for a more relevant layout for blog/news posts.